 How to Use Them

 Per our previous point about salmonella, Hayag advises to use only pasteurized eggs in order to minimize the risk of infection.
+You can also use pre-separated egg whites from the store.
 Whisk just the whites into a frothy foam (yes, you'll have to separate a few eggs to do this), then use a cotton swab to dab them on as a spot treatment or use a masking brush to spread them onto a larger area—think across your nose, where you'd apply a pore strip.
 Let them sit for 10 to 15 minutes, then rinse off with cool water.

 The firming and moisturizing benefits of egg whites come together in this sleeping mask, which delivers smooth, supple, plump skin come morning no matter your skin type.